igrishaev/blog/open-source.md

 functions for better search and iteration, e.g. breadth-first algorithm, specific zippers and so on.

--- [User Agent](https://github.com/igrishaev/user-agent) is a simple library to parse HTTP User-Agent header.
-It is based on the UADetector Java library.
-The library has got 650.000 of downloads on Clojars (don't know why).
+-- [User Agent](https://github.com/igrishaev/user-agent) is a helper to parse HTTP User-Agent header (based on the UADetector Java library).
+It has got 650.000 of downloads on Clojars (don't know why).

 -- [Farseer](https://github.com/igrishaev/farseer) is my attempt to build a JSON RPS client and server.
 It's split on sub-projects with core functionality, a server, a client and utilities.
 It follows the official spec and serves multiple commands at once, parallel processing, input and output validation and so on.

--- [Pact](https://github.com/igrishaev/pact) is a simple library to chain values through a number of handlers.
+-- [Pact](https://github.com/igrishaev/pact) is a small library to chain values through a number of handlers.
 This approach reminds monads in Haskell and how this language manages them: "good" values propagate further, "bad" ones interrupt the pipeline.